humdrum-tools/humdrum-documentation/guide/ch21/index.md

 regular expression feature that is especially useful in musical applications.
 Specifically, <span class="tool">pattern</span> permits the defining of patterns spanning more than one line or record.
-Record-repetition operators are specified by following the regular expression with a tab \-- followed by either `+`, `*`, or `?`.
+Record-repetition operators are specified by following the regular expression with a tab &mdash; followed by either `+`, `*`, or `?`.
 For example, consider the following Humdrum-extension regular expression: